Tumne/star-trakker/README.md

 I developed a crafty solution to cache and replace node states upon empty searches, therefore eliminating unnecessary api calls.
 Creating a unique `nodeId` (parent id’s separated by dots) became useful in selecting the correct connection within the node tree.
 The unique `nodeId` could also be used to recursively insert selected connections and traverse node connections inside of the `connection.js` component.

-Highlighting content using a nifty regex expressions that ignores any html tags while still allowing multi-search functionality.
+Highlightied content using a nifty regex expressions that ignores any html tags while still allowing multi-search functionality.
 DOMpurify library to sanitize the innerHtml was key to prevent xss attacks.
 Furthermore, I took the liberty of removing any empty string literals text from being displayed.

 ## Further implementation: